Vince-gith/vav/README.md

 ## Coding Guidelines
+create new files only when necessary
+All the files for frontend to work on are in the resource/rider and resource/u pages.
-create new files only when necessary try to make all work look excactly like the designs comment all codes when necessary eg
+Do not modify any existing code except if necessary try to make all work look excactly like the designs comment all codes when necessary eg